Authentic Lessons for 21st Century Learning

 Explain

 Start with talking about the last question of the handout (which references the four definitions of fitness again).
-Have students share out their answers in a way that is comfortable to you and your class.
+Have students share their answers in a way that is comfortable to you and your class.

 Extend